ashima-mr/VIT_B.Tech_CSE-AI-and-ML_2021-25/README.md

 # Undergrad-Classwork

-A concatenation of my own work and all resources I have from my undergrad CSE spec.
-AI and ML degree at VIT from 2021-2025
+Some of my work and resources from my undergrad CSE AI&ML degree at VIT from 2021-2025